agastya-kataria/quantlab-suite/README.md

 - Code quality checks via SonarCloud / CodeClimate
 - Transparent task tracking with GitHub Projects
 - Repository wiki for theory & implementation notes
+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---